Atlanta FMLA Attorneys

 Unlike Title VII, the FMLA does not require you to file a charge with the EEOC before filing suit.
 If your employer violates the FMLA, you have two years to file an FMLA lawsuit, or three years if you can show your employer's misconduct was willful.

 Whether you are considering requesting a leave of absence, getting ready to return to work from your leave, or your company has retaliated against you for requesting or taking leave, find out whether your FMLA rights have been violated.
 If you have any questions about the FMLA, or are concerned that your employer is not following the law, don't hesitate to reach out to our Atlanta FMLA lawyers at Buckley Bala Wilson Mew LLP.

 The following damages are available to you if you succeed in your FMLA lawsuit:

 - If you don't have any lost wages, you're still entitled to recover any other monetary losses you sustain due to the FMLA violation, up to an amount equal to 12 weeks of compensation;

 - Liquidated damages in an amount equal to your actual losses;

 - Equitable relief, such as reinstatement to your job or a promotion; and

 - Attorneys' fees

 The FMLA is an extremely complicated law with a number of detailed requirements, such as strict time limits, complicated notice obligations, and medical certification requirements.
 Unscrupulous employers will try to trip you up with these technicalities.
-Fortunately, the experienced employment attorneys of Buckley Bala Wilson Mew have years of experience in dealing with the FMLA.
+Fortunately, the experienced employment attorneys of Buckley Bala Wilson Mew LLP have years of experience in dealing with the FMLA.
 Call us for help today.